It’s early January which means Medicare Prescription Drug payment phases have just reset. And I hear this question:

 - Social Security’s Full Extra Help program will pay for the plan deductible.

-So why was the prescription double what was paid in December?”
+So why was the prescription cost double what was paid in December?”

 Before answering the question I asked the client to confirm the medication spelling, format and dosage; I wanted to check and be sure it was the same as I had noted the last time we reviewed the medication list.
 (It wasn’t, the doctor has changed two medications.)